butopen/butopen.com/src/blog/001-design-of-ssonext/index.md

 The idea is that if the developer can copy/paste the source code, customizing it based on his/her own needs is a matter of seconds.

+The alternative can be a module available through NPM, exposing the same features.

 Notes:
-- in the code above the verification will be synchronous: it will be asynchronous only the first time!
+- some methods require the token as input and operate synchronously, without asking anything to SSONext (in the code above the verification will be synchronous: it will be asynchronous only the first time!)
 - here the code is in TypeScript, but we can allow copying in the language the developer prefers (or copy the endpoints only)

 This will be the first version of SSONext.
 You will find it soon in the [butopen repo](https://github.com/butopen).